Azure/Mission-Critical-Online/docs/reference-implementation/AppDesign-Application-Design.md

 ## Queue-based asynchronous processing

-In order to achieve high responsiveness for all operations, AlwaysOn implements the [Queue-Based Load leveling pattern](https://docs.microsoft.com/azure/architecture/patterns/queue-based-load-leveling) combined with [Competing Consumers pattern](https://docs.microsoft.com/azure/architecture/patterns/competing-consumers) where multiple producer instances (`CatalogService` in our case) generate messages which are then asynchronously processed by consumers (`ResultWorker`).
+In order to achieve high responsiveness for all operations, AlwaysOn implements the [Queue-Based Load leveling pattern](https://docs.microsoft.com/azure/architecture/patterns/queue-based-load-leveling) combined with [Competing Consumers pattern](https://docs.microsoft.com/azure/architecture/patterns/competing-consumers) where multiple producer instances (`CatalogService` in our case) generate messages which are then asynchronously processed by consumers (`BackgroundProcessor`).
 This allows the API to accept the request and return to the caller quickly whilst the more demanding database write operation is processed separately.

 ![Competing consumers diagram](/docs/media/competing-consumers-diagram.png)